 Take a tour of the Central Library

-We offer free guided group tours groups of 5-20 with two weeks advance notice.
-You can also arrange for a school tour for your class of K-12 students or other youth groups.
 Tours are scheduled on a first-come, first-served basis.
-We have several options for self-guided tours of the Central Library.
+We also have several options for self-guided tours of the Central Library.

-We offer free tours of the Central Library for groups of 5-20, between 11 a.m. and 5 p.m.
+We offer free tours of the Central Library for groups of 5-20 adults, between 11 a.m. and 5 p.m.
 Monday through Saturday.

-To request a tour at least two weeks in advance, please complete the form below.
+To request a tour at least two weeks in advance, please complete our tour request form on this page.

 If you have a question or need help, or if your group has more than 20 people and/or you want a time outside normal tour hours, email us.

 You are welcome to bring your class or youth-serving organization to visit the Central Library.
 You can schedule a 15-minute orientation to the Faye G. Allen Children’s Center or Starbucks Teen Center and an overview of library services, and/or take a self-guided tour and explore the Library with a scavenger hunt.
 If you would like to visit a different branch, please contact the branch directly.
 If you are interested in scheduling a visit for youth at the Central Library, please complete our group visit form.